tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 If `@queue` isn't empty, the `executor` would still be in the `loop` in `perform`.
 When we mutate the `@queue` by calling the `push` method it is updated everywhere, so our `loop` will have access to the new element pushed onto the queue.
-This explain the need to `synchronize` - when mutating the state of `@queue`, we need to lock first because we could be updating it in our main thread (when we call the method through the proxy) or in our `@executor` thread (in the `perform` loop).
+This explains the need to `synchronize` - when mutating the state of `@queue`, we need to lock first because we could be updating it in our main thread (when we call the method through the proxy) or in our `@executor` thread (in the `perform` loop).